 But we’re not sure.
 Send us stuff and we’ll all find out.

-Erica Ciko has been obsessed with short fiction since childhood, and was lucky enough to start reading for the pro SFF magazine Cosmic Roots and Eldritch Shores in June 2019.
-From here, her love of short fiction reached twisted new apexes and took over her life.
-In early 2021, her lifelong dream of starting a magazine of Cosmic Horror, Sword and Sorcery, and all the other wicked, weird genres that lurk in the shadowy backgrounds of other publications finally came to pass, and Starward Shadows was born.
+Morgan has been obsessed with short fiction since childhood, and was lucky enough to start reading for the pro SFF magazine Cosmic Roots and Eldritch Shores in June 2019.
+From here, his love of short fiction reached twisted new apexes and took over his life.
+In early 2021, his lifelong dream of starting a magazine of Cosmic Horror, Sword and Sorcery, and all the other wicked, weird genres that lurk in the shadowy backgrounds of other publications finally came to pass, and Starward Shadows was born.

-Erica is an avid writer, and her stories have been published in many anthologies and magazines, most recently Mythic, Cosmic Horror Monthly and Tales to Terrify.
-Her short fiction escapades have earned her a place in both the Science Fiction and Fantasy Writers of America and the Horror Writers Association as an Active member.
+Morgan is an avid writer, and his stories have been published in many anthologies and magazines, most recently Mythic and Tales to Terrify.
+His short fiction escapades have earned him a place in both the Science Fiction and Fantasy Writers of America and the Horror Writers Association as an Active member.

-She holds a Bachelor of Science in Biology from Utica College, and her undergraduate coursework in genetics and evolutionary studies offered deep inspiration for some of the monsters and aliens she dreams up in her stories.
-However, she never worked long-term in the Biology field, and has instead paid the bills as a freelance writer since 2015.
+He holds a Bachelor of Science in Biology from Utica College, and his undergraduate coursework in genetics and evolutionary studies offered deep inspiration for some of the monsters and aliens he dreams up in his stories.
+However, he never worked long-term in the Biology field, and has instead paid the bills as a writer since 2015.

 Founder/Editor/Designer & Illustrator

-Despite his utter lack of charisma and his persistent inability to write emails that don’t sound like they came from a broken AI, he’s spent years working with various clients from around the world on art and writing projects.
-His work has been selected for publications such as Penumbric Speculative Fiction Mag and Cosmic Horror Monthly.
+Despite his utter lack of charisma and his persistent inability to formulate emails that don’t sound like they came from a broken AI, he’s spent years working with various clients from around the world on art and writing projects.
+His work has been selected for publications such as Penumbric Speculative Fiction Mag, Florida Roots Press, and Burning Light Press.

 After earning college degrees in English and graphic design, he’s focused on using creativity to explore the weirdness of the universe, chaos, existence, and magick.
 Now he’s working on [too many] projects, including his sci-fi novel and an experimental music album.